andyhawks/civicactions-compliance-docs/CivicActions-Common-Control-Policy.md

 ## Scope

-All CivicActions employees and contractors are subject to these policies.
+All CivicActions employees and contractors are subject to these policies as required by contract, regulation or law.

-This IT Security Policy applies to all CivicActions employees and contractors or vendors who manage, maintain, operate, or protect CivicActions' systems, services and data.
+When applicable, this IT Security Policy applies to all CivicActions employees and contractors or vendors who manage, maintain, operate, or protect CivicActions' systems, services and data.

 ## Roles and responsibilities